 After you see them march, head up the same elevator to check out the Duck Palace on the roof.
-Incredible views, and the most elaborate duck home you’ve ever seen!
+Incredible views and the most elaborate duck home you’ve ever seen!
 (Full disclosure, I’ve seen this duck march countless times in my life, and I still can’t get enough of it.
 It is easily my favorite thing in Memphis!)

-You’ll quickly notice the railroad history that Collierville has with both a steam engine and a caboose parked near the town square that you can get up close to and visit.
+You’ll quickly notice Collierville’s railroad history with both a steam engine and a caboose parked near the town square that you can get up close to and visit.
 Leave time for a quick stroll around the town square too.
 As you pop into the shops around town, you’ll understand why Parade Magazine named it their top Main Street in America back in 2014.

 BOZO’S & GUS’ IN MASON

 Bozo’s itself is what you would expect in a roadside diner.
 It’s a healthy mix of regulars and travelers who’ve all come to experience the incredible smell that greets you before you even park the car.
 In addition to a plate of BBQ, make sure you pick up a few bottles of their sauce to take home.
-Fair warning though, it’ll become your go-to for almost everything!
+Fair warning, though, it’ll become your go-to for almost everything!

 Saunter over to this tiny little outpost, and discover the spot that united a community during the heart of civil rights unrest in the South.
 Mr. Napoleon “Na” Vanderbilt created a chicken recipe that all people in Mason, black or white, couldn’t resist.
 As he and his wife Maggie were selling their chicken out of the back of a local tavern, the local townspeople collected money and supplies for Mr. Vanderbilt to construct the tiny building on Hwy 70.

 TINA TURNER MUSEUM

-The one-room Flagg Grove School that Tina (known as Anna Mae Bullock at the time) attended was in threat of being torn down before it was moved to its current location.
-It was filled with artifacts and relics of Tina’s career, and a history of how her hometown helped shape her today.
+The one-room Flagg Grove School that Tina (known as Anna Mae Bullock at the time) attended was at threat of being torn down before it was moved to its current location.
+It is now filled with artifacts and relics of Tina’s career and a history of how her hometown helped shape her today.
 Tina personally donated several of the items on display at the museum, including costumes, gold records, and even her high school yearbook!

 Aside from Nashville, Jackson is the largest city you’ll pass through on your way to Franklin from Memphis, and like so many others in Tennessee, it is filled with musical history.
 If you were wondering, yes, it is, in fact, the same Jackson that Johnny Cash was going down to!
-Johnny was taking June Carter Cash 'down to Jackson’ to see the famed Carl Perkins, and you too can still see the legacy of Mr. Perkins throughout the city.
+Johnny was taking June Carter Cash down to Jackson’ to see the famed Carl Perkins, and you too can still see the legacy of Mr. Perkins throughout the city.

 These aren’t the only rock legends that have a history in Jackson either, so does the famed Hard Rock Cafe.
 Yes, that same spot you see in London, New York, Las Vegas, etc.!
-The first North American location of a Hard Rock Cafe was in opened in 1971 inside the Old Hickory Mall in Jackson, Tennessee by Jackson native Isaac Tigrett!
+The first North American location of a Hard Rock Cafe was opened in 1971 inside the Old Hickory Mall in Jackson, Tennessee, by Jackson native Isaac Tigrett!

 A little more than halfway through your drive you’ll come across the town of Linden.
 While it is home to less than 1,000 people, what they lack in the number of stoplights, they more than makeup with historic charm.
 Sitting right on their Main Street is the Commodore Hotel.
 This gem has been in Linden since 1939, and while you may not be looking for a place to stay for the night, a stop into the lobby to see the classic decor is still a must.

 HURRICANE MILLS: LORETTA LYNN RANCH

-Country music fan or not, everyone can respect when someone is one of the absolute best in their craft and that for sure goes for the incomparable queen of country music, Loretta Lynn.
-The famed Coal Miner's Daughter has had a ranch in the quaint town of Hurricane Mills since the 1970s.
-While Loretta herself hasn't called the ranch her primary home in nearly 30 years, it is still unmistakenly hers, and she is no stranger to the property.
+The famed Coal Miner’s Daughter has had a ranch in the quaint town of Hurricane Mills since the 1970s.
+While Loretta herself hasn’t called the ranch her primary home in nearly 30 years, it is still unmistakenly hers, and she is no stranger to the property.
 She is well known to greet visitors to her longtime home still herself!
-On the ranch today, aside from a lodge, you'll find a recording studio, museums, several shops, restaurants, and a recreation of an entire western town.
-One of the museums is a replica of the famed Butcher Hallow, Kentucky home she grew up in.
-When you stop in to see the ranch, you're sure to catch music of some variety, and if it's the right weekend, you might also find the annual motocross race that bears Loretta's name.

 NARROWS OF THE HARPETH

 The last stop before you reach Franklin is all about one thing – spectacular views!
 Just off of I-40 in the quiet town of Kingston Springs sits Harpeth River State Park and the Narrows of the Harpeth.
 The Narrows of the Harpeth include one of the oldest man-made tunnels in the United States.
 Montgomery Bell (yes, the same one you’ve seen another Tennessee State Park along I-40 named after) was a big shot in the iron industry in the early 1800s.

 This is a particular favorite of mine as it is mere miles from the home I grew up in and was the site of countless hikes, canoe trips, and fun excursions as a kid.
-Once you navigate the relatively short trek less than half a mile up the trail; you’ll find spectacular foliage – especially in the fall – and you’ll notice several Indian mounds spread over a 7-acre area.
-They were used by Native Americans as burial grounds dating back to approximately 1300 AD.
+Once you navigate the relatively short trek less than half a mile up the trail, you’ll find spectacular foliage – especially in the fall – and you’ll notice several Indian mounds spread over a 7-acre area.
+Native Americans used them as burial grounds dating back to approximately 1300 AD.

-Before you head to one of the incredible hotels around town that you undoubtedly found on our accommodations page, stop right in the heart of Main Street at O’ Be Joyful to find one of the most robust whiskey lists in Franklin, or saddle up to the bar at Cork and Cow and simply ask for whatever 'The Drink Whisperer' Zach is creating that night.
+Before you head to one of the incredible hotels around town that you undoubtedly found on our accommodations page, stop right in the heart of Main Street at O’ Be Joyful to find one of the most robust whiskey lists in Franklin.
+If you feel adventurous, saddle up to the bar at Cork and Cow and ask for whatever the masters behind the bar recommended that day.

 After a day of adventure like that, it’s probably time to call it a night.
-That way you’ll have all the energy you need for an incredible day in Franklin, or even better, for an unforgettable weekend of fun in Franklin!
+That way, you’ll have all the energy you need for an incredible day in Franklin, or even better, for an unforgettable weekend of fun in Franklin!